What we can do to help

 We’ll never share your details with anyone without your permission.

-If we go to court, we’ll need witnesses to testify as evidence, so we may ask if you’re willing to do this.
+If we go to court, we’ll need witnesses who have been impacted by the behaviour to give evidence, so we may ask if you’re willing to do this.
 We’ll tell you what this means and it’ll be your decision.